GoharMkrtchyan/rsschool-cv/cv.md

 ## About myself

-I want to learn JavaScript in **RSSchool.** I do my best to gain new knoweledge and obtain new skills in this sphere
+I want to learn JavaScript in **RSSchool.** I do my best to gain new knoweledge and obtain new skills in this sphere.

 ## Skills